July 1968 to July 1969, I was an A2C, assigned to the 3rd SPS Bien Hoa AB. Before I got there, I heard plenty of stories about

 a blinding flash, facing the oncoming enemy.
 This technique helped slow

-the enemy down, while Security Police could take to a safer position.
+the enemy down, while Security Police could fall back to a safer position.

 According to the book, Air Base Defense in the Republic of Vietnam,